Ancient13/bc-intelligence-knowledge/domains/dean-debug/bc-telemetry-buddy-integration.md

 When **BC Telemetry Buddy MCP** (`bc-telemetry-buddy`) is available in your environment, you gain access to **actual telemetry data** from Application Insights.
 This transforms performance troubleshooting from theoretical guidance to **data-driven analysis with real metrics**.

-**Game-Changer**: Instead of saying "check for slow queries," Dean can now say "I found 47 database calls taking over 2 seconds - here are the specific targets and operations."
+**Game-Changer**: Instead of saying "check for slow queries," Johan can now say "I found 47 database calls taking over 2 seconds - here are the specific targets and operations."

 ## When BC Telemetry Buddy is Available